kongware/ftor/README.md

 <img src="https://i.stack.imgur.com/UqCPm.png?s=328&g=1" width="164" height="164" alt="ftor">

-An idiomatic, non-dogmatic lazy lib that facilitates the functional paradigm in Javascript.
+An idiomatic, non-dogmatic lazy lib that encodes the functional paradigm in Javascript.

 ## Status

 This library is experimental and still work in progress.

 ## Principles and mission

 Developers are regularly not good in solving complex problems directly.
 The most successful strategy is to decompose these problems into smaller ones, solve them individually and then recompose them to solve the original problem.
 There is actually a mathematical theory that describes this sort of reasoning: Category theory.
 Functional programming is the awkward attempt to reify category theory into executable programming code.